 The size of mortgage you qualify for is directly impacted by your debt-to-income ratio.
 The higher the percentage of your monthly gross income that you can afford to spend on your mortgage payment and total monthly housing expense, the larger the mortgage you can qualify for.
 Additionally, the lower your non-housing monthly debt expense such as credit card and auto loans, the larger the mortgage you can afford because spending less on monthly debt expenses means you can spend more on your mortgage payment.

 In addition to your debt-to-income ratio, what size mortgage you can afford depends on your mortgage rate, mortgage program and the length of your loan.
 The lower your mortgage rate, the larger the mortgage you can afford because your interest expense is lower.
 The mortgage program you select also impacts what size mortgage you can afford.
 An adjustable rate mortgage (ARM) or interest only mortgage typically enable you to afford a larger loan amount than a fixed rate mortgage because your initial interest rate and monthly mortgage payment are lower.
-It is important to highlight that your mortgage rate and monthly payment can change and potentially increase with an ARM or interest only mortgage so you need to make sure that you can afford the mortgage and payment over the duration of the mortgage.
+It is important to highlight that your mortgage rate and monthly payment can change and potentially increase with an ARM or interest only mortgage so you need to make sure that you can afford the mortgage and payment over the duration of the loan.
 The length of your loan, or mortgage term, also determines what size mortgage you can afford.
 Longer term loans, such as a 30 year mortgage, enable borrowers to afford a larger mortgage because the monthly payment is lower than for a loan with a shorter term, such as 15 year mortgage.